trimstray/nginx-admins-handbook/doc/HELPERS.md

 #### Installation Nginx on FreeBSD 11.3

-  > This method is very similar to [Installation Nginx on CentOS 7](#installation-nginx-on-centos-7).
+  > The build and installation process is very similar to [Installation Nginx on CentOS 7](#installation-nginx-on-centos-7).
+However, I will only specify the most important changes.
 On FreeBSD you can also build NGINX from ports.

 <details>
 <summary><b>Show step-by-step NGINX installation</b></summary><br>